Treats symptoms of Parkinson's disease or side effects of other drugs.

-- Severe diarrhea, constipation, swollen belly, or pain in the stomach.
+- Nausea, vomiting, diarrhea, constipation, swollen belly, or pain in the stomach.

 - Severe dry mouth that causes trouble swallowing or speaking, loss of appetite, or weight loss.

-- Unable to sweat, feeling overheated, or having a fever.
+- Unable to sweat, feeling overheated, skin that is red or hot, or having a fever.

 If you notice these less serious side effects, talk with your doctor: